czi-catalystproject/hub-champion-training/episodes/server_resources.md

 ## JupyterHub server options

 A hub provides interactive computing in the cloud to support research and education workflows for your community.
-Computational resources, such as the number of {ref}`CPU<glossary:cpu>` cores and {ref}`RAM<glossary:ram>`, can be provisioned on-demand and therefore allows users to scale up or scale down their work as needed.
+Computational resources, such as the number of {ref}`CPU<glossary:cpu>` cores and {ref}`RAM<glossary:ram>`, can be provisioned on-demand to allow users to scale up or scale down their work as needed.

-Once a user is logged into the hub, they can launch a server configured with a number of {ref}`CPU<glossary:cpu>` cores and {ref}`RAM<glossary:ram>`.
+Once a user is logged into the hub, they can launch a server configured with a number of CPU cores and RAM.

 In this example, we will look at the server options available on the [Community Showcase Hub](https://showcase.2i2c.cloud).